YutaItoh/3D-Eye-Tracker/README.md

   * Pupil ellipse size [pixel] and angle [deg.]
   * Glint position(s) [pixel]

+[Sample video on youtube](https://www.youtube.com/watch?v=EH6UVQZgvJE) (a preliminary version and will be updated with a newer version soon).

 ## Prerequisite

 Currently, the software is compatible with Visual Studio 2015.
-The test was only done on a 64bit Windows 10 machine only.
+The test was done on a 64bit Windows 10 machine only.

 Most of external libraries (for vc14, x64) are bundled in `./external`, yet you still need to install the following two libraries: